Fundamental definition and concepts of modern BCM

 How does the modern BCM definition differ from traditional approaches and what evolution has taken place?

-The evolution of the BCM definition reflects a fundamental paradigm shift from reactive, technically oriented approaches to proactive, strategic, and systemic management disciplines.
+The evolution of the BCM definition reflects a fundamental fundamental change from reactive, technically oriented approaches to proactive, strategic, and systemic management disciplines.
 This development shows how the understanding of organisational continuity and resilience has changed over the decades.

 📈 Historical Development: